From an economist’s perspective is there any doubt whatsoever that immigration is a good thing?

 Why do you think there is so much resistance to embracing immigration, if the data are so clear?
 We always seem to go out of our way to do things that are good for the economy, but in this case, not.

-“People also point to congestion and say the UK is a small island that doesn’t have room for more people.
-That’s a very misguided analysis.”
+“People…point to congestion and say the UK is a small island that doesn’t have room for more people.
+That’s a very misguided analysis”

 Anyone who knows the UK knows a couple of things.
 Firstly, people flock to the most crowded places, notably London.
 London is the most dynamic, the most successful place with the highest share of immigrants in the UK.
 That’s why it’s so successful, by the way.
 That’s why people like it so much, because it’s so cosmopolitan and has so much to offer in multiple dimensions, not only in culture, food etc. — but also in innovation and investment that’s coming from foreigners, That’s where the jobs are — because foreigners are there.

 We’re sitting here in Oxford University’s Martin School, which, when I was a undergraduate, was the history faculty library.
 It reminds me of hours spent engrossed in books about 17th century Europe, when mercantilism was the prevailing economic ideology.
-Most people at that time thought exports were bad — that when you export something to another country you somehow lose that wealth.
-Nowadays, you’d be hard pressed to find a single person who thinks an export is a bad thing.
+Nowadays, you’d be hard pressed to find a single person who thinks mercantilism is a sensible economic policy.
 Don’t you think immigration is still at that stage — where people don’t fully understand the economics of it?
 That they aren’t aware that having a bigger population is a positive?

 Let’s go on to your books.
 The first one you’ve chosen has a great title: Bloody Foreigners by Robert Winder.
 He’s telling the history of British immigration, and through it we find out that even quintessentially British things like Marks & Spencers…well, in short, Marks was an immigrant.
 Why have you picked this book?